berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

-* Demonstrate easy way of forcing labels to wrap the field so they are above the field instead of to the left.
+* Validation error messages in table are displaying on wrong row.
+Probably need to add row ndx to id of status widget.
 * Implement TAB bar widget which is very similar to top menu bar except is supports a change of visualization for the TAB that is currently open.
   * Ability to defer rendering inactive TABS until the tab is displayed.
 Since content on one tab could change based on actions in another tab then
   * Ability to show TABS that have incomplete work before record can be saved to server.
-* Implement Basic Save Object Function
+* Support  save_start, save_success, save_fail callback function specified in metadata so the programmer can easily change GUI state.
 * Implement Top Menu Bar Widget where the menu could be display a different form  could be separate page.
 * Modify Date parser to accept alternative input form and reform to desired format to support date picker.
 * Support Checkbox Widget
 * Demo: Dental Claim:Create basic ADA For Fields.
 * Demo: Dental Claim Add rest of fields from ADA form that exist below the Procedure codes.
 * EditTable: Add support for Total Row where only some fields are totaled.
-* Demo: Dental Claim:Form field which Sums other fields on the form.
-* **Save Data back to server:** Add support to PUT or POST data back to server on save button press when all validation rules are good.
+* **Save Data back to server:** Add Prevent Save Call until all validation rules for all widgets are successful.
 * Demo Dental Claim: Editable Table: Numeric field FEE is not rendering right aligned and it should be.
 * Editable Table: Header alignment should match the cell alignment.
 * Edit Table support a limited number of visible rows to force scroll of table.
 Editable Table: Support client side scroll through a larger list,
-* SaveData: Finish code to submit object back to a target URI.
 * SaveData: Disable Save Button until the Form is Dirty.
 * SaveDAta: Detect forms that contain unsaved data.
 Warn user if they are leaving page context when there are  unsaved changes on the form.
-* SaveData: Demonstrate creating a POST string for send when fetching the object.
+* FetchData: Demonstrate creating a POST string for send when fetching the object.
 * SaveData: Need a list of all fields rendered for a form to make form level validation check easy.
 * Ensure both the Global and local context are searched during interpolation
 * SaveData: Reject or Disable Save to server:  when Some Fields fail the validation rules.